jrbirchall/cips-ns/governance/bylaws.md

 Without limiting the generality of the foregoing, resolutions and special resolutions which would normally be considered at a special meeting may be voted upon by members by mail or electronic transmission, and, provided notice, as described in Section 3.2, has been given, the date by which votes are to be received shall be deemed to be the date of the special meeting as if one had been held.

 #### 3.2	Notice
-The time and place of every annual or special meeting shall be given to each member thirty (30) days before the date fixed for the holding of such meeting by ordinary mail to the address of record last filed with the Association.
+The time and place of every annual or special meeting shall be given to each member thirty (30) days before the date fixed for the holding of such meeting.

 #### 3.3	Quorum
 A quorum for the transaction of business at any annual or special meeting of members of the Association shall be fifteen (15) Regular or Certified Members in good standing including at least one half of the members of the Board.
 If a quorum is not present, the meeting shall be automatically adjourned and the board must convene another meeting within forty five (45) days.